EPL Event Archive

 Feb.
 26: Nicholas Carnes (Political Science, Duke), Why is the U.S. Government an Upper-Class Club?: Class Barriers to Political Office and the Future of American Democracy

-March 12: Chen Li (Brookings) on The Fate of Intra-Party Democracy in the Era of Xi Jinping: Paradoxes, Perils, and Prospects
+March 12: Cheng Li (Brookings) on The Fate of Intra-Party Democracy in the Era of Xi Jinping: Paradoxes, Perils, and Prospects

 March 26: Michel Dawson (Political Science, Chicago) rescheduled for 2018